Thanks to people like Dan Sullivan and Grant Cardone, 10x is alive and well. 10x is fashionable, sexy, and glamorous.

 Before I start asking questions, I need a simple framework to start the Q&A process with a small business owner.
 It’s not perfect, but the mental gyrations look something like this:

 I don’t always start with data, but you can.
-In discussions likes these, anecdotal evidence works fine as the starting point.
+In discussions like these, anecdotal evidence works fine as the starting point.
 That allows us to craft stories and assumptions to 2x our way to growth.
 Then we can examine data to challenge our assumptions.

 Still, we need to answer some serious questions.
 My incomplete list follows:

-Are there are enough hungry customers needing or wanting our service?
+Are there enough hungry customers needing or wanting our service?
 If so, where are they?
 Once we find them, how do we get their attention?
 Finally, how do we get permission to tell them the story that our service will make them better?

 How many new reps do we need?
 What skills do they need?
 Can our existing salesforce support the growth effort?
 Will retraining be required?
 Will a new sales management process be required to support the growth?

-Fulfillment and Service
+Fulfillment and Customer Service

 Is the delivery option solid right now, or is it broken?
 If solid, can the same fulfillment process be ramped up?
 Is it repeatable?
 Are customers far better off after a project is completed?
 How does continuous innovation play a role?